jvanlier/self-driving-car-engineer/Project2_Advanced_Lane_Finding/README.md

 - searching from a prior (see `lib/line.py` lines 147 to 161, and `lib/road_lane.py` lines 49 to 84)
 - sanity checks that verify the width of the lane in the top and the bottom (see `lib/road_lane.py` lines 86 to 100)
 - A reset after 25 frames if it failes to recover.
+- Side-by-side view with the binary warped image.

 Here's a [link to my video result](./test_videos_output/project_video.mp4)